siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - The image will be rendered in a perfect X/Y grid without skew or rotation.
 No Z movement is possible
 - Only supports BMP files, and only those not using pixel array compression

-The protocol consists of three parts that are sent as different data elements in the following order
+The protocol consists of four parts that are sent as different data elements in order.
+This could be packaged as a canned cycle, or a "gcodeless" option like a REST API.

 1. Render Header - defines the setup parameters for the render, including:
   - Starting location of the image (image corner)